Bones (soundtrack)

 Bones: Original Motion Picture Houndtrack is the original soundtrack to Ernest Dickerson's 2001 horror film Bones.
 It was released on October 9, 2001 via Doggystyle Records and Priority Records.
 It peaked at #39 on the Billboard 200, #14 on the Top R&B/Hip-Hop Albums chart and #4 on the Top Soundtracks chart.
-The soundtrack features songs mainly by Snoop Dogg, but it also features songs by Kurupt, Xzibit, Kokane, Tha Eastsidaz, D12, LaToiya Williams, Cypress Hill and more.
+The soundtrack mostly features Snoop Dogg songs, but also features tracks by Kurupt, Xzibit, Kokane, Tha Eastsidaz, D12, LaToiya Williams, Cypress Hill and more.
 "Dogg Named Snoop" was the only single released from the soundtrack.